ThomasPark20/ObsidianBackup/Zettelkasten/CS350 Virtual Memory.md

 1. write protection bit
 	- If a write operation uses vaddr on read-only page, MMU will raise exception when it translate the vaddr

+### Multi-level Paging
+- split the page table into multiple levels
+- no valid PTE? do not create that table